Replicating to Amazon S3

 }

-The underlying bucket must also grant access to the access point.
-See the AWS documentation for details on configuring access point and bucket policies together.
+See the AWS documentation for more details on configuring access point and bucket policies.

 VPC Endpoint Configuration